LIVE CLASSES

 Overall, these lead refills are a great value for anyone who draws regularly.

 The higher the H-number, the harder the lead, and harder you have to push on the paper.
 On the other hand, the higher the B numbers, the softer the lead is, which means you don't have to apply as much pressure.
-They easily make darker lines and darker value.
+They easily make darker lines and darker values for better shading.

 Personally, I love the darker leads (4B and up), but 2H can be useful at times too.
 It's fun to let kids experiment with the different types and choose their favorite.